biaslab/ForneyLab.jl/docs/src/index.md

 ForneyLab.jl
 ============

-*A Julia package for automatic generation of (Bayesian) inference algorithms.*
+*A Julia toolbox for automatic generation of (Bayesian) inference algorithms.*

 Given a probabilistic model, ForneyLab generates efficient Julia code for message-passing based inference.
 It uses the model structure to generate an algorithm that consists of a sequence of local computations on a Forney-style factor graph (FFG) representation of the model.